Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Results

-Inspired by the experiments on the 1D cuprate \cite{chen2021anomalously,wang2021phonon}, we study the phonon effects on the spectral functions of the doped eHHM with the electron density per site $n=N_e/N=3/4$.
+Inspired by experiments on 1D cuprates~\cite{chen2021anomalously,wang2021phonon}, we study the phonon effects on the spectral functions of the doped eHHM with electron density per site $\nu=N_e/N$.
 This model includes the on-site ($\gamma$), NN ($\gamma'$), and NNN ($\gamma''$) $e$-ph couplings, where $\gamma'=\gamma/\sqrt{7}$ and $\gamma''=\gamma/\sqrt{15}$.
-The ratios between them originate from approximate geometry distances between the apical oxygen and copper atoms of the 1D cuprate \cite{chen2021anomalously,wang2021phonon}.
-The chemical potential $\mu$ is chosen to satisfy $E_0(N_e-1)=E_0(N_e+1)$, where $E_0(N_e\pm1)$ represents the ground state energy with $N_e\pm 1$ electrons.
-Therefore, in the thermodynamic limit with $N\rightarrow \infty$, the Fermi level is at $\omega=0$ \cite{PhysRevLett.92.256401}.
+These ratios are based on the approximate geometry distances between apical oxygen and copper atoms in 1D cuprates~\cite{chen2021anomalously,wang2021phonon}.
+The chemical potential $\mu$ is chosen to ensure that $E_0(N_e-1)=E_0(N_e+1)$, where $E_0(N_e\pm1)$ represents the ground state energy with $N_e\pm 1$ electrons.
+In the thermodynamic limit with $N\rightarrow \infty$, the Fermi level is at $\omega=0$~\cite{PhysRevLett.92.256401}.

-The spectra of the doped HM are shown in Fig.~\ref{Fig.main5}(a), where the charge gap is nearly closed at $k\rightarrow k_F=3\pi/8$ due to partial filling and finite broadening.
-Similar to the Mott insulator in Fig.~\ref{Fig.main3}(a), the spin-charge separation is clearly observable.
+We begin by examining the $\nu=3/4$ model with phonon frequency comparable to electron hopping ($\omega_0/t=1$).
+The spectra of the doped HM are shown in Fig.~\ref{Fig.main5}(a), where the charge gap is nearly closed at $k\rightarrow k_F=\nu\pi/2$ due to partial filling and finite broadening.
+Similar to the Mott insulator in Fig.~\ref{Fig.main3}(a), the spin-charge separation is clearly visible.
 The holon band merges with the spinon band when $k\rightarrow k_F$ and connects to the shadow band as $k\rightarrow 0$.
-If we further include on-site $e$-ph couplings $\gamma/t=0.5$, HM becomes HHM in Fig.~\ref{Fig.main5}(b).
-By integrating out the phonon degrees of freedom, we obtain an effective on-site attraction $-\lambda/(1-\omega^2/\omega_0^2) \sum_{i}\hat{n}_{i,\uparrow}\hat{n}_{i,\downarrow}$ \cite{PhysRevLett.96.156402}.
-The phonon-mediated coupling strength $\lambda=2\gamma^2/\omega_0=0.5t$ is quite weak in our case, and the spectral function in Fig.~\ref{Fig.main5}(b) is nearly identical to that in Fig.~\ref{Fig.main5}(a).
-To explore longer-range phonon effects, we gradually add more and more extended $e$-ph interactions in Fig.~\ref{Fig.main5}(c) and (d).
-In these two figures, the spinon band is nearly unchanged, and the shadow band still connects to the holon band when $k\rightarrow 0$.
+Fig.~\ref{Fig.main5}(b) shows the HHM with on-site $e$-ph couplings $\gamma/t=0.5$.
+The $e$-ph coupling $\lambda=0.5t$ is relatively weak in our case, and the spectral function in Fig.~\ref{Fig.main5}(b) is almost identical to that in Fig.~\ref{Fig.main5}(a).
+To explore the effects of longer-range phonons, we gradually add more extended $e$-ph interactions in Fig.~\ref{Fig.main5}(c) and (d).
+In these figures, the spinon band remains nearly unchanged, and the shadow band still connects to the holon band when $k\rightarrow 0$.
 However, when $k\rightarrow k_F$, the spinon and holon bands are separated, and the split value increases with increasing $e$-ph coupling range.
 At the same time, the shadow and holon bands are broadened with decreasing spectral weights from Fig.~\ref{Fig.main5}(a) to (d).